thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/getting-started.md

    hugo server -D
    ```

+   The `-D` or `--buildDrafts` option is used to include content marked as draft during the build.
+It is used because content pages created with the `hugo new content` command have the `draft` flag set by default and this can lead to build errors in newly created projects.
+For projects with a production-ready content structure, this flag is not required in most cases and can be omitted.

    If you want to add some demo data you could use the content from the [Hugo basic example](https://github.com/gohugoio/hugoBasicExample):

    ```shell